Education & Outreach - Expanding Aquaculture Literacy

 Classroom visits & shoreside tours

-This year, MVSG continues to work with schools, libraries, and camps.
+MVSG continues to work with schools, libraries, camps, and other organizations.
 If you are interested in a classroom visit or a fieldtrip to one of our hatcheries, please reach out to our Education Manager.

-In 2023, MVSG rekindled a focus on education, reaching over 700 students Pre K- Grade 12 to host demonstrations and share facts about water quality, shellfish benefits, salt marsh ecosystems, and the world of science.
+In 2025, we reached nearly 1,100 students Pre K- Grade 12 to host demonstrations and share facts about water quality, shellfish benefits, salt marsh ecosystems, and the world of science.

 2024-2025 outreach was supported with funding from NOAA’s eeBLUE Aquaculture Literacy Program with a focus on inspiring locals and visitors to get out onto the ponds, explore to the benefits of aquaculture, and participate in volunteer science opportunities.
 Over the course of 62 recurring programs, lessons and larger events, we engaged 2,659 people of all ages about the many facets of aquaculture — public and private, hatchery and field-based.
 Occurring on the eve of our 50th year, this grant also enabled MVSG to make a number of documentary-style shorts capturing our impact on and around Martha’s Vineyard.
 They will be available from our website and at programs in the near future.